intel/neural-compressor/examples/tensorflow/image_recognition/slim/README.md

 ```shell
 pip install intel-tensorflow==1.15.2 lpot
 ```
-2. Prepare the ImageNet dataset and pretrainined ckpt file
+2. Prepare the ImageNet dataset and pretrained ckpt file
 ```shell
 wget http://download.tensorflow.org/models/inception_v1_2016_08_28.tar.gz
 ```

 ### code update

-This tool support tune and benchmark the model, when in the tune phase, make sure to use get_slim_graph to get the slim graph and thransfer to the tool
+This tool support tune and benchmark the model, when in the tune phase, make sure to use get_slim_graph to get the slim graph and transfer to the tool

 ```python